-As ESG inclusion becomes more widespread, corporate leaders are challenged to evaluate their sustainability strategies to determine the best course of action for their bottom line.
-This blog looks at how corporations address ESG/Sustainability and related trends impacting the U.S. capital market throughout 2018.
+As ESG inclusion becomes more widespread, corporate leaders are challenged to evaluate their own sustainability strategies to determine the best course of action for their bottom line.
+This blog takes a look at how corporations are addressing ESG/Sustainability, and related trends impacting the U.S. capital market throughout 2018.

 ESG becoming more prevalent for investors

-Total assets under management (AUM) have reached $12 trillion out of the $47 trillion U.S. capital market.
-This means that now 26 percent, or $1-in-$4 AUM, invested by U.S. institutional investors have ESG information needs to weigh their asset allocation priorities.
+Total assets under management (AUM) involved have reached $12 trillion out of the $47 trillion U.S. capital market.
+This means that now 26 percent, or $1-in-$4 AUM, invested by U.S. institutional investors have ESG information needs to be able to weight their asset allocation priorities.

-Sustainability is rapidly warranting a fully comprehensive corporate strategy approach.
+Sustainability is rapidly warranting a full comprehensive corporate strategy approach.

 Opportunity costs continue to mount for companies still overwhelmed and watching from the sidelines.
-Take one focused step at a time and realize real ROI.
+Take one focused step at a time and realize real ROI along the way.

 One sector example:

-Boards and management realize sustainability reporting in the U.S. is still largely voluntary, but the pressure is recently mounting on the SEC to impose related disclosure regulations.
+Boards and management realize sustainability reporting in the U.S. is still largely voluntary, but pressure is recently mounting on the SEC to impose related disclosure regulation.

-A quick use of AlphaSense to search on ESG AND Sustainability, all industries, all documents, U.S. only, shows increasing numbers of companies, including mid-cap and small-cap, commenting on ESG/Sustainability — a primarily trend noted in mega-cap and large-cap companies.
+A quick use of AlphaSense to search on ESG AND Sustainability, all industries, all documents, U.S. only, shows increasing numbers of companies, including mid-cap and small-cap, commenting on ESG/Sustainability — a trend that had been mostly noted in mega-cap and large-cap companies.

-For the recent 12 months, AlphaSense search results found 244 companies across ten sectors and 465 documents — or two papers per company on average.
-Further drill-down on the document type is beyond the scope of research for this short blog, but it’s simple enough to do should AlphaSense subscribers wish to do so.
+For the recent 12 months, AlphaSense search results found a total of 244 companies across 10 sectors, and 465 documents — or two documents per company on average.
+Further drill-down on type of document is beyond the scope of research for this short blog, but it’s simple enough to do should AlphaSense subscribers wish to do so.

 Pamela Styles is principal of Next Level Investor Relations LLC, a strategic consultancy with dual Investor Relations and ESG/Sustainability specialties.